Thirlmere Aqueduct

-The Thirlmere Aqueduct is a 95.9-mile-long (154.3-kilometre-long) pioneering section of water supply system in England, built by the Manchester Corporation Water Works between 1890 and 1925.
+The Thirlmere Aqueduct is a 95.9-mile-long (154.3-kilometre-long) pioneering section of water supply system in England, built by the Manchester Corporation Waterworks between 1890 and 1925.
 Often incorrectly thought of as one of the longest tunnels in the world, the aqueduct's tunnel section is not continuous.

 The aqueduct was built to carry approximately 55000000 impgal per day of water from Thirlmere Reservoir to Manchester.
-The construction of the reservoir and aqueduct was authorised by the Manchester Waterworks Act of Parliament.
+The construction of the reservoir and aqueduct was authorised by the Manchester Corporation Waterworks Act 1879 (42 & 43 Vict. c. cxxvi).
 The first phase was completed in 1897 and, for the pipeline sections, subsequent phases were completed in 1925.
 The first water to arrive in Manchester from the Lake District was marked with an official ceremony on 13 October 1894.

 The route of the reservoir passes through Lancashire and then enters Manchester through Salford and Trafford.